ckormanyos/real-time-cpp/readme.md

 ### Example build on `*nix` for `target avr`

-We will now exenplify how to build the reference application on a command shell in `*nix` for `target avr`, which is essentially any ARDUINO(R)-compatible board.
-This is the board compatibility actually used in the book.
+We will now exemplify how to build the reference application on a command shell in `*nix` for `target avr`.
+This target system includes essentially _any_ ARDUINO(R)-compatible board.
+This is also the board compatibility actually used with the homemade boards in the book.

 Install `gcc-avr` if needed.